DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 10.md

 	- There is *NOT* existing code for this in the `UserSettings` file.
 You will need to create this code.

 ![](<../../_META/Attachments/Pasted image 20250210182636.png>)

+- Re-check GPU instancing
+- Material complexity
+- Colliders
+- Reconsider the back-faces of the building blocks